theredfish/grillon/book/src/quickstart.md

 # Quickstart

-Using Grillon is quite simple, we will consider you are running it as part of your testing process.
+Using Grillon is pretty straightforward, we will consider you are running it as part of your testing process.
 But you can also use it as a regular dependency.

 ## Configuration

 Before we begin, let's create a `tests/` directory at the root of the project.
 Create a file there named `create_posts.rs`.

 Add `grillon` to your development dependencies with `tokio`, as we need a runtime to run async functions in our test environement.

 ```toml
 [dev-dependencies]